derpen/LeSite/content/about.md

 I specialize in Linux systems, specifically
 - Automation
+- Troubleshooting
 - Increasing productivity with various shell scripts, wm hotkeys, and open source applications
-- Troubleshooting
 - Some knowledge of linux security best practices
 - Being good at the command line in general

-I have also successfully installed Gentoo to a baremetal machine at one point.
+I have also successfully installed Gentoo to a bare metal machine at one point.

 It's been roughly 3 years since I last switch fulltime to linux (Arch btw).
 If you need a DevOps or a Sysadmin guy, hit me up :3